Exit Timeshare Exit Company Scams

 The company peaked in about 2011 when the FTC was flooded with complaints.
 The complaints mentioned how they took advantage of desperate people.
 Posing as real businesses that could help owners rent or resell their timeshares.
 In 2013, the Federal Trade Commission filed about 191 cases against the scammers, eventually leading to all 8 ringleaders being arrested in 2015.
 Although the leaders were arrested, the criminal phone activity is so dispersed with smaller operations they are almost untraceable.
 To learn more about this timeshare network scam, click here.

 On June 23, 2022, in federal court in Alaska, a new lawsuit was filed against 7 corporations and 8 individuals who possibly operated a timeshare exit scheme. – Treg Taylor – The State Attorney General of Alaska, says the defendants used fraudulent tactics to trick people into paying huge sums to get out of their timeshares.

-As a result, a grand jury in the Superior Court of New Jersey awarded over $1 million in damages to the owners of timeshares who were misled by the defendants.
+As a result, a grand jury in the Superior Court of New Jersey awarded over $1 million in damages to the owners of timeshares whom the defendants misled.
 To learn more about this lawsuit, click here.

-As always, contact our team so we can help you determine if a timeshare exit company is reputable.
-We only recommend timeshare exit companies that have no up-front fees and offer an escrow option, so you stay protected.
+As always, contact our team to help determine if a timeshare exit company is reputable.
+We only recommend timeshare exit companies that have no up-front fees and offer an escrow option so you stay protected.
 Read over our website and fill out the form on the right.
 Also, contact us through Live Chat for a free informational consultation.
 Learn how you can protect yourself from a timeshare exit scam!